markpatterson27/GitHub-Classroom-Introductory-Assignment/README.md

   1. click link
   1. sign in or up for GH
   1. if first time, select name from roster - this makes it easier for your teacher to identify you
-  1. wait for assignment to copy to new repositiory
+  1. wait for assignment to copy to new repository
   1. refresh page
   1. follow link to new assignment repository